n8flck/my-pizza-project/client/README.md

 Communication with server has been added.
 Order is sent to server now.
 Orders received from server are displayed on PizzaOrdersDetailsPage.

+# Stage 6

+Global, authentification and ingredients state is controlled with Redux now.
+Ingredients are received from Server.
+Tests for reducers, selectors and thunk were added.